Visit Sabi Sands Game Reserve, South Africa

-Sharing an unfenced border with Kruger National Park to the east, Sabi Sand Wildtuin is a private reserve where two perennial rivers (the Sabie and the Sand) have created a riverine bushveld rich in wildlife.
+Sharing an unfenced border with Kruger National Park to the east, Sabi Sands Game Reserve is a private reserve where two perennial rivers (the Sabie and the Sands) have created a riverine bushveld rich in wildlife.
 Leopard thrive here, and it’s rare not to see one on a game drive.
 You may also spot the rest of the Big Five (lion, elephant, rhino and buffalo), along with cheetah, packs of wild dog and vibrant birdlife that provides a constant orchestra of sound.

 In addition to the year-round game viewing, what sets the reserve apart is its high-quality accommodation and guides.
 Lodges spoil you with infinity pools, spas and a mixture of international and local food, while the guides’ passion and knowledge shines through on bush walks.